 Product keys and digital licenses

 A digital license ties an installed Windows platform to a key embedded in prebuilt systems from Acer, Dell, HP, and so on.
-For a long time, these OEMs printed product keys on labels stuck on PCs or printed and inserted them into product packaging.
-Microsoft’s product keys typically only work once, but hackers sometimes find workarounds so the same key can be used on multiple PCs.
+For a long time, these manufacturers printed product keys on labels stuck on PCs or printed and inserted them into product packaging.
+Microsoft’s product keys typically only work once, but hackers sometimes find workarounds so that the same key can be used on multiple PCs.

 Step 1: Download the Windows 10 Media Creation tool

+You’ll see MediaCreationTool2004.exe download onto your PC, which shouldn’t take longer than two minutes.
 While you wait, disconnect any unnecessary accessories to help reduce the chance of errors.

 Step 2: Launch the Media Creation Tool